janluisrivera/SWAN-coral-restoration-wave-attenuation-/SWANRuns/README.md

 Due to GitHub’s storage limitations, only simulation Years 0, 1, 5, 10, 15, and 20 are provided.
 Each survivorship scenario includes the three environmental conditions analyzed in this study:

-Trade-wind conditions
+Trade-wind conditions,
-Long-period swell conditions
+Long-period swell conditions, &
 Hurricane conditions

 Simulation files for all intermediate years (e.g., Years 2, 3, 4, and so forth) are also available.